elishamutang/mini-message-board/README.md

 ![submit-msg-form](public/assets/submit_msg_form.png)

-# Run this on your machine
+# To run this on your machine

 1. Fork or clone a local copy on your machine.
 2. Open up the repo in your favorite IDE.